scvalex/ltc/docs/final.md

 transaction.commit()
 ~~~~

-The non boilerplate part of the above code are the $7$ lines which
+The non-boilerplate part of the above code are the $7$ lines which
 create and add the users.
 We note how these lines do *not* look like
 usual database handling code.
 In fact, they look like normal Python.